 The North Face Better Than Naked is an extremely light and super breathable running shirt that does a superb job keeping you cool and dry when sweating.
 It is so effective that we decided to award it our Top Pick for Hot Weather, as no other shirt offers the same insane amount of breathability to aid in evaporative heat loss.
-It wasn't only super breathable, though, it was also very comfortable, employing taped seams on the back of the shoulders.
+It isn't only super breathable, though, it is also very comfortable, employing taped seams on the back of the shoulders.
 It also dries out extremely quickly.
 The only knock against this great running shirt is that it isn't as versatile for use with a pack or for other outdoor sports.
-Regardless, it was the second highest overall scorer and is a great choice for any style of running, especially when the temperatures are soaring.
+I was the highest overall scorer and is a great choice for any style of running, especially when the temperatures are soaring.

 The North Face Better Than Naked Review

 Cons: Super light mesh has durability concerns, not many features